 Saint Paul, who wrote nearly half of the New Testament instructed his disciple Timothy that the Scriptures must be 'rightly divided' to properly understand its truths and obtain the approval of God (2 Timothy 2:15).
 When the Bible is 'rightly (or correctly) divided' the common practice of intermingling - or 'mixing everything together' is carefully avoided.

-But, starting in the first century, a popular theology operating within Christendom (sometimes referred to as 'Historical or Biblical Christianity' - and various other names) has successfully invalidated this ‘rightly dividing’ command.
+But, starting in the first century, a popular theology operating within Christendom (sometimes referred to as 'Historical or Biblical Christianity' - along with various other names) has successfully invalidated this ‘rightly dividing’ command.
 As a result, in a majority of denominations and churches, Christ's New Covenant (or what the Bible translators referred to as 'the New Testament') is now viewed as a continuation or extension of the Old Testament program.
 It effectively combines or intermingles these two vastly different Biblical programs which contradicts Paul's command to keep them; 'separated and divided'.
 As a result, a counterfeit 'faith in Christ' is created ... which is then accepted as authentic Christian faith - and is often referred to as; 'Judeo-Christianity' which is an illegal and toxic mixture of Judaism and Christianity.